Aortic valve disease

 Sometimes, the aortic valve is replaced with your own lung valve, called a pulmonary valve.
 Then your pulmonary valve is replaced with a biological lung tissue valve.
 This more complicated surgery is called the Ross procedure.

-You and your health care team will discuss the benefits and risks of each type of valve to choose the best option for you.
+Talk with your healthcare team about the benefits and risks of each type of valve to choose the best option for you.

 Aortic valve replacement typically requires open-heart surgery.
-Sometimes, surgeons can use a minimally invasive procedure called transcatheter aortic valve replacement (TAVR) to replace a narrowed aortic valve with a biological tissue valve.
-TAVR uses smaller incisions than those used in open-heart surgery.
+Sometimes, surgeons can use a minimally invasive procedure called transcatheter aortic valve replacement to replace a narrowed aortic valve with a biological tissue valve.
+Transcatheter aortic valve replacement also is commonly called TAVR.
+TAVR uses smaller surgical cuts than those used in open-heart surgery.
 TAVR may be an option for people at increased risk of heart valve surgery complications.

 Lifestyle and home remedies

-After diagnosis or treatment of aortic valve disease, you'll need regular health checkups.
-Your health care team may suggest making heart-healthy lifestyle changes.
+After diagnosis or treatment of aortic valve disease, you need regular health checkups.
+Your healthcare team may tell you to make heart-healthy lifestyle changes.
 Try these steps:

-- Eat a heart-healthy diet.
-Eat a variety of fruits and vegetables, low-fat or fat-free dairy products, poultry, fish, and whole grains.
+- Eat healthy foods.
+Choose a variety of fruits and vegetables, low-fat or fat-free dairy products, poultry, fish, and whole grains.
 Avoid saturated and trans fats and excess salt and sugar.

-- Maintain a healthy weight.
-Ask your health care team what a healthy weight is for you.
+- Keep a healthy weight.
+Being overweight raises the risk of heart disease and other health conditions.
+Ask your healthcare team what a healthy weight is for you.

 - Manage stress.
 Find ways to help reduce emotional stress.
-Getting more exercise, practicing mindfulness and connecting with others in support groups are some ways to tame stress.
+Some ideas are to get more exercise, practice mindfulness and connect with others in support groups.

 Coping and support